leebean337/Data_Science_Examples/README.md

 # Data Science Examples

-Examples of data science projects completed at UC Berkeley and for fun.
-It will be updated as projects are complete
+Examples of data science projects completed at UC Berkeley.
+It will be updated as projects are completed.
 ----------------------------------------------------------------------------------------------------------------------

 ## [Solitaire](https://github.com/leebean337/Data_Science_Examples/blob/master/Solitaire_game/project.py)